 My name's Feli and I study Graphic Branding and Identity.
 I'm currently in my second year at LCC.
 I started doing the mentoring programme mid-way through the second year of uni and we spoke a lot about my future goals and where I came from and how I decided to go uni at 26.
 It's helped me understand myself better.

 So what I found with UAL, is they really do the research.
 That they understand what I've got to give and they understand what the student wants to get out of the process.
 So they do a really great job of matching up the student and the mentor.

 We started my mentoring during my third year.
 It was a really good time because it was whilst I was going through my final project and it was when I was thinking about what I'm going to consider for the future so I could kind of make work always with that in mind.

 Month-on-month, different things are happening in that mentee's life and we can tackle those.
 So it might be that we're looking at CV's and how to approach an employer, or it might be that we going through a portfolio, or it might be that we're looking at specific projects that they're working on at the University at the time.

 I'm really passionate about helping people.
 When I was growing up I didn't get that help, so I've always said I wanted to give back.

 I'm here today at Chelsea College, to see Jade's piece on her final year show.
 I'm actually so proud of her and what she's done; the piece is amazing and it's been fantastic to see that journey through.

 When you meet someone who's in that industry for the first time, like somewhere where you want to be, it makes you realise it is possible.

 I think through that whole stage of transitioning from University into the actual working world full-time.
 It's a big step and having someone there to share your experience with and get some guidance if you need it, is definitely very helpful.

 UAL has two Professional Mentoring schemes.
-These are open to second and third year undergraduates who are studying at UAL.
+These are open to second and third year undergraduates studying at UAL.
 The Creative Shift programme is also open to 2020 graduates.